 Dr. Volodymyr Kulikov

-In 2013 in cooperation with the Center for Urban History he launched the project "Industrialization and Urban Landscape of the Industrial South of the Russian Empire."
-The project aims to research how industrialization changed the image of the cities of the industrial south and how these changes affected the representation and meaning of urban landscape in iconographic sources.
-The collected materials will expand the Center’s database of visual images available for public viewing on the website.
+From 2013 to 2016 in cooperation with the Center for Urban History, he was running the project "Industrialization and Urban Landscape of the Industrial South of the Russian Empire."
+The project aimed at researching how industrialization changed the image of the urban settlements of the Industrial South and how these changes affected the representation and meaning of urban landscape in iconographic sources.
+The collected materials were incorporated into the Center’s database of visual images available for public viewing on the website.

 Research interests: business history, labor history, transfer of knowledge, using information technology in historical research.

 - "Foreign Entrepreneurs and Industrialization in South Russia in the Late 19th and early 20th century."
 New Europe College Black Sea Link Program Yearbook 2012-2013, ed.
 Irina Vainovski-Mihai, Bucharest: New Europe College, 2014, 83-107.

 - "Escaping Paternalism: Transfer of Managerial Models by Foreign Industrialists to South Russia in the Late 19th – Early 20th Centuries."
 Journal of the Karazin Kharkiv National University, 2014, Issue 49.